pgorman/dangerjaunt/minirules.md

 1. Surprise?
 Base chance of 1--2 in 6.
 Check both sides, if appropriate.
 2. Set encounter distance based on surprise (if not dictated by environment):
-	- If surprised: d4 x 10' (melee distance)
+	- If surprised: d4 x 10' (within melee distance)
 	- Not surprised: (d6 + 4) x 10'
 3. Each side that is not surprised has the options:
-	- Run away (Referee asks players: "Do you run away?")
+	- Evasion (the referee asks: "Do you run away?")
 	- Fire missiles
 	- Close to melee
 	- Parley